rangle/angular-ssr/README.md

 Then when you load the application by hitting `http://localhost:8080`, you should see the pre-rendered document in the initial HTTP response (for each route in your application).

+# Use cases

-# On-demand server-side rendering and caching
+## On-demand server-side rendering and caching

 Let's get this use-case out of the way first, because I think it is likely to be the most common usage of `angular-ssr`.